UEA-Irta/CatCrops/README.md

 │   │   │   │   ├── ...
 ```

-For more information about the dataset structure, refer to [`CatCrops_Dataset`](docs/CatCrops_Dataset.md), which
+For more information about the dataset structure, refer to [CatCrops_Dataset.md](docs/CatCrops_Dataset.md), which
 explains how the dataset is organized.

 ## Example Code

-To run an example of training and testing using the `CatCrops` library, follow these steps.
+To run an example of training and testing using the CatCrops library, follow these steps.
 All commands must be
-executed from the `processing/` directory.
+executed from the [processing](processing) directory.

 #### 1. Download the Dataset
 If you have not yet downloaded the dataset, first run: